Gospel: Luke 3:10-18

 3:15-16 "Indeed, I baptize you in water . . .
 He himself will baptize you in the Holy Spirit and fire."
 John framed his role as a water baptizer (against the expectations of his audience).
 But he compared his role to the Messiah with a prophecy for everyone ("he will baptize you with the Holy Spirit and fire").
 At this point, John's message moved from his particular audience to humanity as a whole.
 John predicted a universal Messiah, not just a Jewish one.

 "with the Holy Spirit and fire" What was the connection between the Holy Spirit and fire?
 Immersing people in the Holy Spirit would make them followers.
 What about fire?
 If fire were added to the Holy Spirit, fire would refer to purification (repentance).
 But the fire could oppose the Holy Spirit.
-Then, fire would refer to judgement ("the fires of hell").
-The ambiguity of the phrase can support either interpretation, but the context with 3:17 supports a fire of judgement.
+Then, fire would refer to judgment ("the fires of hell").
+The ambiguity of the phrase can support either interpretation, but the context with 3:17 supports a fire of judgment.

 The word "prophet" connoted two roles: moral conscience and visionary of future events.
 In this section of Luke, John did both.
 He exhorted his audience to practical, moral change that would enhance the common good.
 But, then he pointed to One Greater than he: the Messiah.

 At the time of John and Jesus, Jews expected four different types of Messiahs.
 First, militant Jews looked to a Davidic king to rise up from the populace and lead a revolt against the Romans.
 Second, many Jews expected a great High Priest to cleanse the Temple from its corruption and restore a pure worship.
 Third, some yearned for a Great Teacher like Moses to explain the Law plainly and led all Jews in the way that would please the Lord.
 All three of these Messiahs would come from the people and would have some sort of pedigree (education, lineage, family or professional connection).
 But the last Messiah would appear from nowhere.
 And his authority to judge would come from God himself: the "Son of Man" from Daniel 7:13.
 The Davidic king would be known for his military genius.
 The High Priest would be known for his zealous purity in worship.
 The Great Teacher would be known for his wisdom.
-But the Son of Man would be known as God's agent of judgement.
+But the Son of Man would be known as God's agent of judgment.
 Clearly, John had this image in mind when he proclaimed the coming of the One Greater.

 (Christian tradition claimed the other three images of Messiah for Jesus.
 Matthew's genealogy emphasized Jesus as the Son of David, "King," and Son of Abraham.
 The five great discourses found in Matthew point to Jesus as the "Great Teacher" in the tradition of Moses, who, according to tradition, wrote the Torah, the first five books of the Bible.
 And the letter to the Hebrews spoke to the role of Jesus as "High Priest."
 But the core claim Christians have to the Messiahship of Jesus lay squarely in the resurrection, an act of God, not of man.
 The resurrection justified the identification of Jesus as Daniel's "Son of Man."
 This was the figure John looked forward to.)

 John used the image of baptism (immersion) with the Holy Spirit and fire.
 The notes above discussed the relationship between the two.
 And theological hindsight can reconcile the differences (i.e., God's mercy and his justice are the same).
 Even with that aside, we should remember John's prophecy was violent in nature, with God himself as the cause.
 The crisis of God's action would cause change: personal, social, and world wide.
 Under the direction of the Holy Spirit, the believer would suffer from their faith choice.
-Those who rejected the faith would also suffer from God's judgement.
+Those who rejected the faith would also suffer from God's judgment.
 And, the Messiah would act as God's agent.

 Why did all this talk of violence encourage John's audience?
 Why were these predictions "Good News?"
 Simply because these people would enjoy the comfort of the Spirit, in spite of the cost.
-They implicitly realized they would be saved through God's judgement.
+They implicitly realized they would be saved through God's judgment.
 (Remember Jesus' words from two weeks ago in Luke 21:34-36.
-He encouraged his followers to pray for strength during the test and for strength to stand before the Son of Man at the Last Judgement.)
+He encouraged his followers to pray for strength during the test and for strength to stand before the Son of Man at the Last judgment.)

 How has God changed your life?
 How have you changed morally?
 How has he changed your outlook on the future?